vllm-project/vllm-project.github.io/_posts/2024-10-17-spec-decode.md

 &nbsp; &nbsp;
 <img src="/assets/figures/spec-decode/figure6.png" width="48%">
 </picture><br>
-Performance comparison showing spec decode delivering up to 1.5x Speedup at QPS=1 Llama3-70B on ShareGPT with 4xH100 using draft model (turboderp/Qwama-0.5B-Instruct) and up to 2.8x Speedup at QPS=1 Llama3-70B on CNN Dailymail with 4xH100 using n-grams
+Performance comparison showing spec decode delivering up to 1.5x Speedup at QPS=1 Llama3-70B on ShareGPT with 4xH100 using draft model (turboderp/Qwama-0.5B-Instruct) and up to 2.8x Speedup at QPS=1 Llama3-70B on CNN Dailymail with 4xH100 using n-grams.
 </p>

 However, in **high-QPS environments**, speculative decoding may introduce performance trade-offs.
 The extra compute required to propose and verify tokens can sometimes slow down the system when it is already compute-bound, as seen when the number of requests per second increases.
 In such cases, the overhead of speculative decoding can outweigh its benefits, leading to reduced performance.